MackCesar/MetalDiffusion/README.md

-# STILL UNDER CONSTRUCTION
+# Stable Diffusion in TensorFlow / Keras

-# Stable Diffusion in TensorFlow / Keras for Apple Metal on Intel Macs
+# for Apple Metal on Intel Macs

 A Keras / Tensorflow implementation of Stable Diffusion, intended for Apple Metal on Intel Macs.
 This implementation will utilize GPU's on Intel Macs.